ZongyuanShen/ZongyuanShen.github.io/_projects/2_project.md

     </div>
 </div>
 <p align="center" style="font-size:0.9rem;">
-    Figure 5: Demos for the scenario with 15 moving obstacles.
+    Video 1: Demos for the scenario with 15 moving obstacles.
 Both robot and obstacles move at a speed of 4m/s.
 </p>

 ## Real Experiment in the Dynamic Environments